When Asking For A Custom Logo, Cite Specific Examples

 We understand that price can be a sticking point for your business, and that you may not have the start up capital of a more established company, so we want to be able to give you an accurate estimate, and your legwork and planning makes all the difference.

-Our Custom Logos start at $325 for text only logos, and have cost as much as $2000 depending on the time and complexity it takes to generate all the imagery we’re to include.
 In order to make an accurate quote, we need specific examples of what you’re looking for (like the above email message).
 The more specific you can be, the more accurate we can get.
 Vague ideas and concepts increase our estimate range drastically.
 It’s extremely helpful to cite examples from our own portfolio of existing custom logos, but not necessary.
 You can also include images from other places on the web or even your own photos and drawings.

 More Helpful Links for you to Read